oussLaklalech/fullstack-code-java-gradle/README.md

 Critical issues (required to complete the assignment):

 - Whenever the server is restarted, any added services disappear [OK]
-- There's no way to delete individual services
+- There's no way to delete individual services [OK]
 - We want to be able to name services and remember when they were added
 - The HTTP poller is not implemented